Eminem: Before the Fame

 I drove Em, Marc, and Paul up to where the show was done on Wilshire Blvd.

 Juice and Kwest went on the mic first and then Eminem hit the airwaves.
 Juice and Kwest were calling for Em and then Sway finally let him on the mic.
+I have the complete unedited audio of the show that I'll upload one day.

 They definitely were not ready for what came next.